KingOfChaos99/producer_consumer/readme.md

 ## how to run
 ##see process ids
 ./producer & ./consumer &
-##to see the jobs running, run the two files in seperate terminals
+##to see the jobs running, run the two files in seperate terminals with the producer being run first
 ./cleanup

 ##example output